muratk5n/thirdwave/en/README.md

 ---

-Smart how they compared different items on a multivariable plot (the one shared below); each variable is a corner, better/worse numeric values bring you further or closer to the center, you want the best item to be on the outside, a connected ring envoloping all the others in that web, (clearly DBT in this plot).
+Smart how they compared different items on a multivariable plot; each variable is a corner, better/worse numeric values bring you further or closer to the center, you want the best item to be on the outside, a connected ring envoloping all the others in that web, (clearly DBT in this plot).

 ---